Where to Eat in Las Vegas Chinatown

 While other restaurants focused on takeaway orders in the early days of Chinatown, Joyful House set itself apart by offering an elevated sit-down experience for Hong Kong-style Cantonese dining.
 Chef and owner Kai Yau is a veteran of former Strip restaurants like Jasmine and Pearl, and now focuses on carrying out his own vision at his family-run business.
 His wife, Jowai, curates an extensive wine list inspired by the family's own personal collection.
-The Peking Duck, a big favorite, is carved tableside and utilized in other dishes like the duck noodle soup.
-Ask about the latest live seafood—visible in tanks that line the dining room—which on any given day range from Dungeness crab to geoduck, which is pronounced "gooey duck" and takes a moment to get used to.
-Signature Lunar New Year entrees include lobster noodles for longevity, pork hock (pigs feet) for prosperity, oysters, and fish.
+The Peking Duck, a big favorite, is carved tableside and utilized in other dishes like the Duck Noodle Soup.
+Ask about the latest live seafood—visible in tanks that line the dining room—which on any given day ranges from Dungeness crab to geoduck (a large clam pronounced "gooey duck").

 How to order: Call 702-889-8881 for reservations or to place a pickup order.
 Delivery is available with Postmates.

 4355 Spring Mountain Road